Mexidense/Mexidense/README.md

 ## Last read books:

-### Software engineering
+### Software engineering books

+- The Software Engineer's Guidebook _by Gergely Orosz_
-- Tidy First?: A Personal Exercise in Empirical Software Design by Kent Beck
+- Tidy First?: A Personal Exercise in Empirical Software Design _by Kent Beck_
-- Distributed systems with Node.js: building enterprise-ready backend services by Thomas Hunter II
+- Distributed systems with Node.js: building enterprise-ready backend services _by Thomas Hunter II_
-- Fundamentals of software architecture: An engineering approach by Mark Richards & Neal Ford
+- Fundamentals of software architecture: An engineering approach _by Mark Richards & Neal Ford_
-- Technology strategy patterns: Analyzing and communicating architectural decisions by Eben Hewitt
+- Technology strategy patterns: Analyzing and communicating architectural decisions _by Eben Hewitt_
-- Software architecture: Modern trade-off analyses for distributed architectures by Mark Richards & Neal Ford
+- Software architecture: Modern trade-off analyses for distributed architectures _by Mark Richards & Neal Ford_
-- Domain-Driven Design in PHP: A Highly Practical Guide by Carlos Buenosvinos
+- Domain-Driven Design in PHP: A Highly Practical Guide _by Carlos Buenosvinos_
-- Clean Code & Clean Architecture by Robert C. Martin
+- Clean Code & Clean Architecture _by Robert C. Martin_

+### Communication engineering books

+- The First Minute (How to start conversations that get results) _by Chris Fenning_
+- Communications patterns (A Guide for Developers and Architects) _by Jacqui Read_